likaiucas/PolyFootNet/README.md

 </div>

 ## 1. Paper Contributions
-1. Proposed the first polygonal building footprint extraction network for the off-nadir scenery.
+1. Proposed the first polygonal building footprint extraction (BFE) network for the off-nadir scenery.
 2. Explored the multiple solutions to Building Footprint Extraction (BFE) problems.
 3. Designed a mathematical but interpretable module, Self Offset Attention (SOFA), to improve offset predictions.
 4. Our method exhibits SOTA performance on three datasets.